Accelo/docs/source/includes/endpoints/_issues.md

 | against | Filter by issues against these objects. |
 | referrer | Filter by issues referred by these objects. |

 ##### Searching

 This request supports using the `_search` function to search over the following fields:

 | Field |
 |:-|
 | subject |

-#### handling the Response
+#### Handling the Response

 This request will return a list of [issues](#the-issue-object) containing the default fields and any additional fields request by `_fields`, and displayed according to any pagination parameters, filters, or searches used.